 Moreover, they rejected the idea that Jesus reserved some secret or apocryphal teachings for only a few people.
 Therefore, the gospels we have looked at in this lecture became seen as heretical, and the term apocryphal or secret became grounds for suspicion.
 Here’s a case where apocryphal and heretical definitely go together.

-From the lecture series: The Apocryphal Jesus
+The Apocryphal Jesus